Board of Trustees

 Sale of Chametz

 To sell your chametz, you may use our online form.
 It gives Rabbi Carie permission to sell your chametz to a non-Jewish person for the duration of Passover.
 Just put your leftover chametz in a sealed cabinet/separate location in your home and allow me to sell it for you.
-Please fill out our online Chametz Sale form by Sunday, April 21, 2024.*
+Please fill out our online Chametz Sale form by Thursday, April 10, 2025.*

-*Note: The chametz that is sold will not be available to you from the time of sale (Monday morning) until 1 hour after the end of Passover.
+*Note: The chametz that is sold will not be available to you from the time of sale (Friday morning) until 1 hour after the end of Passover.

 Rabbinical Assembly